How to stick to your New Year’s Resolution to lose weight

 It’s a new year and a new decade, so the perfect time to set yourself the challenge of becoming healthier, losing weight and feeling and looking great.
 Many of us choose losing weight as our New Year’s Resolution, but few actually stick to it.

-Our accredited Cambridge Weight Plan Consultants in Spain have the knowledge and skills to support you and work with you to get the results you want, lose the weight and keep it off for the long term.
+Our accredited 1:1 Diet by Cambridge Weight Plan Spain consultants have the knowledge and skills to support you and work with you to get the results you want, lose the weight and keep it off for the long term.
 Our medically approved programme has been helping people to achieve their weight loss goals for over 35 years.
 Its unique five step programme and meal replacement products, combined with one-to-one support has achieved some incredible results for thousands of people around the world and can help you too.
 Find out more about how it works

-We spoke to our Cambridge Weight Plan consultants to get their advice on how to stick to your New Year’s Resolution this year.
+We spoke to our 1:1 Diet by Cambridge Weight Plan consultants to get their advice on how to stick to your New Year’s Resolution this year.
 Here are some of their tips, if you want more advice and a one-to-one consultation, contact your local consultant.

 Make your New Year’s Resolution SMART – A resolution is really just a goal that you want to achieve and the best way to make sure you reach that goal is to make it SMART.
 This stands for Specific, Measurable, Achievable, Relevant and Time bound.
 SMART goals are so much easier to achieve because they are clear and they hold you to account.
 Most people say “My New Year’s Resolution is to lose weight” – this is a great concept, but not a clear goal, so difficult to achieve.
 A better resolution would be – “In 2020 I want to lose 10 kilos in six months or less, be able to fit into those skinny jeans and learn how to manage my eating so I can keep it off for the rest of the year and beyond.”
 You can see that you can measure this, it’s not a crazy goal and you’ve given yourself both a short term and longer-term focus, to keep you interested and engaged until the end of the year.